riccardobernardi/Manifold-Learning-and-Graph-Kernels/README.md

 The reduced-dimensional representations of data are often referred to as "intrinsic variables".
 This description implies that these are the values from which the data was produced.
 For example, consider a dataset that contains images of a letter 'A', which has been scaled and rotated by varying amounts.
 Each image has 32x32 pixels.
 Each image can be represented as a vector of 1024 pixel values.
 Each row is a sample on a two-dimensional manifold in 1024-dimensional space (a Hamming space).
 The intrinsic dimensionality is two, because two variables (rotation and scale) were varied in order to produce the data.
 Information about the shape or look of a letter 'A' is not part of the intrinsic variables because it is the same in every instance.
 Nonlinear dimensionality reduction will discard the correlated information (the letter 'A') and recover only the varying information (rotation and scale).

-PCA (a linear dimensionality reduction algorithm) is used to reduce this same dataset into two dimensions, the resulting values are not so well organized.

 By comparison, if Principal component analysis, which is a linear dimensionality reduction algorithm, is used to reduce this same dataset into two dimensions, the resulting values are not so well organized.
 This demonstrates that the high-dimensional vectors (each representing a letter 'A') that sample this manifold vary in a non-linear manner.